 Please take a look at our terms and conditions for details.

-You park it across the street from the shop (on Admiralgade), make sure it’s proper locked and put the key through the mail slot in our door.
+You park it across the street from the shop (on Admiralgade), make sure it’s proper locked and put the key (plus lights, phoneholders, etc.) through the mail slot in our door.
+Take a picture of the locked bike, along with everything you drop in the mail slot, and send it to info@becopenhagen.dk.

 Anything that can be squeezed through the mail slot when the shop is closed – do it!